chef/ohai/README.md

 ## Description

-Ohai detects data about your operating system.
+Ohai gathers data about your operating system.
 It can be used standalone, but its primary purpose is to provide node data to Chef.

 Ohai will print out a JSON data blob for all the known data about your system.
 When used with Chef, that data is reported back via node attributes.